A Place to Fall Apart

 "A Place to Fall Apart" is a song co-written and recorded by American country music artist Merle Haggard as a duet with Janie Fricke and backed by The Strangers.
 It was released in October 1984 as the second single from the album It's All in the Game.
-The song was the first single where both Haggard and Fricke worked together.
+The song was the first single where Haggard and Fricke worked together.
 The single went to number one for one week and spent a total of fourteen weeks on the country chart.
 Haggard wrote the song with Willie Nelson and Freddy Powers.